JackWatson06/ourjobapp_api/README.md

 are conducted on the entities.
 - **views**: Views are returned by controllers or commands depending on how we want to visualize queried data.

+### Testing
+Development on this project requires you to run the testing suite after all feature changes to confirm expectations.
+To run the testing suite follow these steps:
+1. Run `docker-compose up`
+2. Run `docker exec -t unijobapp_api_node npm run test`
+    - _Note_ This will refresh the database after test completion.
+This refresh will whip any data added to the database and start with the initial seed data.

 ### Aliases
 This project uses a _JavaScript_ library called _module-alias_ which allows us to alias long path